Doctoral Studies

 Supervisor: E. Tsiplakou

-PhD Thesis: “Effect of nutrition on productive and quality traits of laying hens.”
+Thesis: “Effect of nutrition on productive and qualitative indices of laying hens.”

 Laboratory: Nutritional Physiology & Feeding